 Current understanding

 Quantitative genetics asks how standing genetic variance — additive, dominance, and epistatic components — shapes the response of continuous traits to selection.
-Two closely related questions are: (1) how fast and how far can a trait shift under directional selection before genetic variance is exhausted, and (2) when line cross analysis (LCA) infers epistasis, is that inference robust or an artifact of incomplete allele fixation in the parental lines?
+Two closely related questions are: (1) how fast and how far can a trait shift under directional selection before genetic variance is exhausted, and (2) when line cross analysis (LCA) infers epistasis, is that inference reliable or an artifact of incomplete allele fixation in the parental lines?

 Work in Tribolium castaneum provides instructive empirical answers to both questions.
 Artificial selection on dispersal tendency produced a strikingly rapid early response — the high-dispersal line (P2) climbed from a base of 25% to 59% dispersal in just three generations while the low-dispersal line (P1) fell to 5% — but that momentum largely stalled; by generation five the lines had reached only 70% and 18%, respectively (Ruckman & Blackmon 2020, Finding 1).
 This pattern of rapid early divergence followed by a plateau is consistent with rapid depletion of the additive genetic variance accessible to selection within a modest number of generations, a hallmark prediction of quantitative genetic theory.